 Here’s the deal, we can measure health in a number of ways depending on the lens we use.
 And, in this case, when we use the lens that relates health to body size and composition, my clients are changing specific habits related to their eating pattern, physical activity and stress management to see change here.

 Don’t sweat which category your BMI sits today.

 You’re not either healthy or unhealthy.
-Healthy living is a spectrum on which you can take steps to eat better, move more, stress less - among so much other habits.
-You might value something completely different than me in terms of health and that’s ok too!
+Healthy living is a spectrum on which you can take steps to eat better, move more, stress less – among so many other habits.
+You might value something completely different than me in terms of health and that’s ok, too!